 Before we start configuring the Pre and Post SQL in Informatica, First connect to the Informatica repository service by providing the Admin Console Username and password that you specified while installing the Server.

 Step 1: Create Source Definition for Pre SQL and Post SQL in Informatica

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 As we said before, we are using EmpDetails table from SQL Server database as our source definitions.
-I suggest you to refer Database Source in Informatica to understand the creation of source definition
+I suggest you refer Database Source in Informatica to understand the creation of source definition

 Step 2: Create Target Definition for Pre SQL and Post SQL in Informatica

 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table as our target definition.
 You can refer to Create Target table using Source Definition to understand the process of creating a target definition

 To create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
-This will open the Mapping Name window to write unique name for this mapping.
+This will open the Mapping Name window to write a unique name for this mapping.
 Let me write m_Pre_and_Post_SQL and click OK button.

 Drag and drop the EmpDetails source definitions from Sources folder to the mapping designer.
 Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you to refer Source Qualifier Transformation article
+I suggest you refer the Source Qualifier Transformation article

 Double click on the Source Qualifier transformation, and go to properties Tab to configure the Pre SQL and Post SQL

 Pre SQL: This property is used to run the SQL Command against the Source before the Integration Service Starts.
 Click the arrow

 Here we are writing an Insert Statement to insert new records into the Emp Details table before the integration service starts.

 Post SQL: Use this property to run the SQL Command against the Source After the Integration Service Ends.
 Here, we writing a Delete Statement to delete the record whose employee Id is equal to 9

 You can also alter the remaining properties.
 But for now, we are clicking OK button to close the properties windows